Accokeek Creek Site: Significance

 The site was excavated by Alice L.L.
-Ferguson in the 1930s-1940s and the material was analyzed by Robert L. Stephenson in the 1950s.
+Ferguson in the 1930s and 40s, with the obtained material subsequently analyzed by Robert L. Stephenson in the 1950s.
 The site served as a basis for understanding the ceramic chronology that appears in the Middle Atlantic region.
 The chronology that was made was the Early Woodland Marcey Creek/Accokeek/Popes Creek, Middle Woodland Mockley, Late Woodland Potomac Creek continuum.
 The Moyaone village represents the largest and last-occupied Piscataway village before the arrival of Europeans.

 Piscataway leader Turkey Tayac "supported the creation of Piscataway Park [at the site], on one condition: that he could be buried there, and that his people could always visit freely, for cultural and spiritual purposes."
 Because there was no record of this verbal agreement and handshake, he was not buried at Moyaone until 1979, a year after his death, when Congress passed legislation permitting his burial in a national park area.